muldjord/boris/data/behaviours/README.md

 #### Options specific to item behaviours
 * reaction=REACTION,LABEL,XCOORD,YCOORD;...: Each REACTION,LABEL,COORDINATE set specifies a Boris behaviour to initiate, what label to goto inside this item when it is initiated, and where to move the item relative to Boris when it is initiated.
+* weight=INTEGER: Set the weight of the item.
+Value can be from 0-10.
+0 means floating.
+10 means really heavy.
+* bounce=INTEGER: Sets the bounce factor of the object.
+Value can be from 0-10.
+0 means no bounce.
+10 means bounce forever.

 ### Behaviour flags
 * allowFlip: If this line exists there is a 50% chance the behaviour will be mirrored horizontally when initiated